Law of Ethiopia: Judicial body

-Judicial legislature totally independent with two court structures: the federal court and the state court, which have both vested in courts.
-The Constitution guarantees HoPR to oversit the federal judicial authority in Federal Supreme Court, if necessary, they would subordinate federal courts.
+The judiciary is totally independent with two court structures: the federal court and the state court, which have both vested in courts.
+The Constitution guarantees HoPR oversight of the federal judicial authority in Federal Supreme Court, if necessary, they would subordinate federal courts.
 There are Federal Supreme Court in Addis Ababa and developed recently; the Federal High Court and First Instance Courts are existing in the two chartered city, Addis Ababa and Dire Dawa.
 The Federal High Courts have established five states, which have ability to integrate within the state or "area designated for its jurisdiction" or if deemed "necessary for efficient rendering of justice".

 Each court has civil, criminal and labor division that contain presiding judges along two other judges for each division.
-The Federal High Court is cession division that completely have overturn or review decision by lower federal court or State Supreme Court containing fundamental errors of law.
-In addition, the judicial decision in cession division of the Federal High Court during interpreting law associated the Federal and state courts.
+The Federal High Court is cassation division that completely have overturn or review decision by lower federal court or State Supreme Court containing fundamental errors of law.
+In addition, the judicial decision in cassation division of the Federal High Court during interpreting law associated the Federal and state courts.
 The Constitution stipulates the federal court control over constitutional or national jurisdiction, i.e. international matters; for example, the Article 3(3) state that the Federal Court Proclamation have judicial power on FDRE constitution or in federal law.
 Similar stipulation in Article 5 states the involvement of civil jurisdiction over federal government organ is party, their duties and official responsibilities.
 Article 4 also guarantees similar acts wherein the Federal Courts Proclamation affects in every aspects of national interests, including in economy or foreign relations.